declanrjb/dlp-inmate-complaints/README.md

 # Overview
 Initial stages of volunteer data cleaning for the Data Liberation Project's Federal Inmate Complaints dataset.

+To reproduce:
+1) Navigate to start_here.R in the home directory
+2) Run it
+3) See code comments for description of various subscripts

 # Large Files
 Drive folder with large files that cannot be stored on GitHub https://drive.google.com/drive/folders/1yhVTG_iZfAWIbg349VBOGRQkMGYL79Za?usp=sharing